 Robert Black in Lehigh Valley Business Top Private Companies Feature

-Our Vice President, Robert Black, was interviewed to be featured in Lehigh Valley Business’s Top 100 Private Companies.
+Our Vice President, Robert Black, was in Lehigh Valley Business’s Top 100 Private Companies.
 Bob was asked questions pertaining to his company’s culture and his secret ingredient to success.

 What are the key ingredients in creating a great workplace culture?